material-motion/material-motion/community/communication.md

 ## Code

-All of our work lives in the [material-motion](https://github.com/material-motion) organization on GitHub.
+All of our code lives in the [material-motion](https://github.com/material-motion) organization on GitHub.

+## Issue tracking

+All of our issues live in GitHub.
+We use [this dashboard](https://github.com/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+user%3Amaterial-motion+) to view issues across all of our projects.

 ## Long-form discussions